aplbrain/grand/README.md

 -   Write NetworkX commands to analyze true-serverless graph databases using DynamoDB\*
 -   Query a host graph in SQL for subgraph isomorphisms with DotMotif
 -   Write iGraph code to construct a graph, and then play with it in Networkit
+-   Attach node and edge attributes to Networkit or IGraph graphs

 > \* [Neptune is not true-serverless.](docs/What-About-Neptune.md)

 ## Why it's a big deal

 _Grand_ is a Rosetta Stone of graph technologies.
-In short, a _Grand_ graph has a "Backend," which handles the nitty-gritty of talking to data on disk (or in the cloud), and an "Dialect", which is your preferred way of talking to a graph.
+A _Grand_ graph has a "Backend," which handles the implementation-details of talking to data on disk (or in the cloud), and an "Dialect", which is your preferred way of talking to a graph.

 For example, here's how you make a graph that is persisted in DynamoDB (the "Backend") but that you can talk to as though it's a `networkx.DiGraph` (the "Dialect"):